tom-pytel/pfst/README.md

   * `JoinedStr.values`
   * `TemplateStr.values`

-* Improve comment and whitespace handling, especially allow get / put comments in single element operations where it may apply.
+* Improve comment and whitespace handling, especially allow get / put comments in single element non-statement operations where it may apply (where comment may belong to expression instead of statement).

 * Make reconcile use all slice operations to preserve more formatting.